Last Updated on January 25, 2023

-Nissen continued his journey to influence the gymnastics and trampolining until his death.
+Nissen continued his journey to influence gymnastics and trampolining until his death.
 He had always dreamt to have trampolining included in the Olympic games.
 His long-cherished dream came true in the 2000 Summer Olympics in Sydney.
-86 years old, Nissen attended that Olympic with his daughter Dian Nissen.
-Next, he attended the Beijing Olympic in 2008 with Dian and his grandson.
+86 years old, Nissen attended the Olympics with his daughter Dian Nissen.
+Next, he attended the Beijing Olympics in 2008 with Dian and his grandson.
 He was honored by a request to test the Olympic trampoline before the event.
-And finally, this nobleman died in 2010 at the age of 96 with a very meaningful life.back to menu ↑
+And finally, this nobleman died in 2010 at the age of 96 with a very meaningful life.

 Evolution of the Application of Trampolines

 Though the trampoline was designed from the idea of gymnastics and its targeted audience was mainly the performers and children.
-Yet we find some less conventional application of trampolines.
+Yet we find some less conventional applications of trampolines.

 Trampolines During World War II

 You may wonder how come trampoline is related to wars.
 Yes, that’s true.
 During World War II, the United States Navy Flight School adopted the use of trampolines in the training modules of pilots and navigators.
 They did this to allow the trainees for concentrated on practice in a spatial orientation which was not possible before.
 This practice allowed the pilots to master necessary turns and flips during a time of necessity and eliminate the fear of heights.
 Additionally, it strengthened their muscles and improved body control greatly.

 A young pilot, Scott Carpenter went under trampoline training during World War II.
 At the end of the war, he was introduced to Nissen.
 They both were from the navy and had a great bond.
 Together, they helped to introduce the trampoline into space training at NASA.
 Out of great enthusiasm, they formed a game named Spaceball which is referred to as the “best conditioning exercise for space travel”.